Isabel Luberza Oppenheimer: Death

 Isabel la Negra was shot dead on 4 January 1974, an innocent bystander of a drug-related homicide which occurred near one of her establishments.
 She was 72 years old.
 She was buried at Cementerio Civil de Ponce.
 The Catholic Church, which she had allegedly supported for many years, refused to accept her body into the Ponce Cathedral as part of the ceremonies for her burial.
 In spite of, and some say as a consequence of, this over 13,000 people attended her funeral.

 Literary and media representations

 Several of Puerto Rico's most important authors and filmmakers have been inspired by Isabel Luberza Oppenheimer's life and made works based on her experiences.
 In 1975, Rosario Ferré and Manuel Ramos Otero published two stories about Isabel la Negra in the literary journal Zona de carga y descarga.
-These stories were later reprinted in short-story collections by each author.Ramos Otero, Manuel.
-"La última plena que bailó Luberza", El cuento de la Mujer del Mar, pp. 47-68.
-Río Piedras: Ediciones Huracán, 1979.
+These stories were later reprinted in short-story collections by each author.

 In 1979, a film about her life was released, starring Míriam Colón as Isabel, with José Ferrer, Raul Julia, Miguel Ángel Suárez and Henry Darrow.
 The film was titled A Life of Sin, and was directed by Efraín López Neris.

 In 2006, Mayra Santos-Febres published a novel based on the life of Isabel la Negra titled Nuestra Señora de la Noche.
 The novel was published by Espasa-Calpe in Madrid, Spain (ISBN 84-670-2136-5).